Bio2Byte/simsapiper/README.md

 - Sequence labels and the structure filenames must match exactly! \
     \>P25106 will only match P25106.pdb
 - Can be experimentally generated structures, from the PDB or modeled structures

-- Good to know:
+Good to know:
-	- The squeezing step (step 6) will fail if your structure file contains multiple chains.
+- Step [squeeze](#squeeze) will fail if your structure file contains multiple chains.
 Extract a specific chain: [pdb-tools](http://www.bonvinlab.org/pdb-tools/)
 - Mutations in 3D structure will not impact MSA quality if mutations do not impact the overall organisation of the protein.
-The squeezing step (step 6) will fail if more than 5% of 		your protein is mutated.
+- Step [squeeze](#squeeze) will fail if more than 5% of your protein is mutated.
-	- Omit these issues been [shown](https://doi.org/10.1093/bioinformatics/btac625) to improve the quality of MSAs
+<a id="strucin"></a>
-- Compute your own AlphaFold2 model using [ColabFold](https://colab.research.google.com/github/deepmind/alphafold/blob/main/notebooks/AlphaFold.ipynb) (very user friendly) or directly the [AlphaFold2](https://github.com/deepmind/alphafold) software instead of relying on [ESMFold](https://esmatlas.com/resources?action=fold) if
+- Omit these issues by computing your own AlphaFold2 model using [ColabFold](https://colab.research.google.com/github/deepmind/alphafold/blob/main/notebooks/AlphaFold.ipynb) (very user friendly) or directly the [AlphaFold2](https://github.com/deepmind/alphafold) software instead of relying on [ESMFold](https://esmatlas.com/resources?action=fold) if:
     - Proteins are very different from proteins previously solved in the PDB
     - Proteins are larger than 400 residues
+- Modeled structure information has been [shown](https://doi.org/10.1093/bioinformatics/btac625) to improve the quality of MSAs

 ### Output directory (--outFolder)